Tigernut Chocolate Chip Cookies (AIP)

 - Preheat the oven to 375 F and line a baking sheet with parchment paper.

-- Sift together the tigernut flour, tapioca starch, baking soda, and gelatin.
+- Combine the tigernut flour, tapioca starch, baking soda, and gelatin in a large bowl, whisking well.

 - Pour the vanilla extract, maple syrup, and coconut oil into the batter.
 Stir well to combine.
 Fold in the chocolate chips and salt until fully incorporated.